 …or a wimp!

 But for us, the REAL strength of the E8 is its hardware, which matches that of the M8.
 You have the quad core Qualcomm Snapdragon 801 processor clocked at 2.5 Ghz, with 2GB RAM and 16 GB storage expandable using a memory card.
+The display is a full HD affair with a pixel density of 441 ppi, and the speakers flanking it are BoomSound.
+Both devices have 5.0-megapixel front facing cameras and connectivity options include 3G, NFC, GPS, Wi-Fi and Bluetooth.

 The biggest difference comes in the matter of the camera – where the M8 came with an ultrapixel camera championing HTC’s Duo Camera concept (two cameras for better depth of field), the E8 goes with a more conventional 13.0-megapixel shooter.
 Those obsessed with tech specs will also point out that the M8 had infra red connectivity, but then the E8 has an ace of its own up its plastic sleeve – it comes with dual SIM support, making it perhaps the most powerful dual SIM device in the Indian market, which incidentally, LOVES twin SIM devices.
 Like the M8, it too comes with Android 4.4.2 with HTC’s Sense interface running above it, complete with Blinkfeed and Zoe, and the option to turn on gestures and tweaks in the interface (tap to unlock the phone, use volume buttons for camera, and so on).